jrester/minecraft-challenge-mod/README.md

 # Usage

-If the mob was loaded successfully, you will have the following commands available (assuming you are OP on the server):
+If the mod was loaded successfully, you will have the following commands available (assuming you are OP on the server):

 | command             | Description                                   | Note                                                                                         |
 |---------------------|-----------------------------------------------|----------------------------------------------------------------------------------------------|